Skip to main content Skip to footer

 The Ontario Regulation 239/02, Minimum Maintenance Standards for Municipal Highways allows municipalities to declare a Significant Weather Event when the weather conditions have the potential to pose a significant danger to users of the roads and sidewalks which they have authority over.

 The Township has standard amounts of time (standard timelines) for clearing its roadways and sidewalks.
-We monitor current conditions and weather forecasts to see if weather conditions might affect our standard timelines.
+Staff monitors current conditions and weather forecasts to see if weather conditions might affect our standard timelines.
 If our timelines are being impacted or are likely to be impacted based on weather forecasts, we can declare a Significant Weather Event.

 During a Significant Weather Event: